 Items that can be cleaned and disinfected

-Cleaning and disinfecting items that have been damaged by a fire should be done as soon as possible.
-You can use a chlorine bleach or household cleaner to remove soot and other residue.
+Cleaning and disinfecting items that have been damaged by fire should be done as soon as possible.
+You can use chlorine bleach or a household cleaner to remove soot and another residue.
 You should wear rubber gloves when cleaning sooty areas.
 Similarly, you can use a hose to wash off loose edges and remove sooty residue from surfaces.
-You should also clean cabinetry on the inside and outside.
+You should also clean the cabinetry on the inside and outside.
 In addition, if you are not comfortable cleaning the pieces yourself, you should hire a damage restoration company to clean and disinfect your possessions.

 It’s important to remember that textiles from a fire will smell – and that the smell will remain for some time.
 This is because the chemicals used to extinguish the fire will remain on the textiles.
 In addition, cosmetics and toiletries will be affected by the heat.
 Furthermore, they may contain toxins that were present in the water.
 Discarding cosmetics is a good idea, even if they still look okay.